External Object (Catalog, Schema, Table) Usage Guide

 1. Overview

-The Lakehouse architecture provides powerful external object federation capabilities, allowing users to access and analyze data stored in multiple heterogeneous data sources without moving data.
-This guide details the usage scenarios, configuration methods, and best practices for External Catalogs, External Schemas, and External Tables.
+The Lakehouse architecture provides powerful external object federation capabilities, allowing users to access and analyze data stored across multiple heterogeneous data sources without moving data.
+This guide covers the use cases, configuration methods, and best practices for external Catalogs, external Schemas, and external tables.

 1.1 External Object Hierarchy

-- External Catalog: Top-level container, mapping to an external data system
+- External Catalog: Top-level container that maps to an external data system

-- External Schema: Intermediate-level container, similar to a database
+- External Schema: Intermediate container, similar to a database

-- External Table: Bottom-level object, directly accessing data files from external data sources
+- External Table: Bottom-level object that directly accesses data files from external data sources

 - Scenario: An enterprise has multiple data platforms (Hive, Databricks, etc.)

-- Advantage: Access all data sources directly in the Lakehouse without data migration
+- Benefit: Access all data sources directly in Lakehouse without data migration

 - Application: Data governance, unified metadata management

-- Advantage: Real-time querying across multiple data sources without ETL
+- Benefit: Real-time queries across multiple data sources without ETL

 - Scenario: Building a unified data analytics platform

-- Advantage: Combines the flexibility of a data lake with the performance of a data warehouse
+- Benefit: Combines the flexibility of a data lake with the performance of a data warehouse

-- Application: Full-chain analysis from historical data to real-time data
+- Application: Full-chain analysis from historical to real-time data

 4. Incremental Data Migration

-- Scenario: Migrate data from legacy systems to new systems in phases
+- Scenario: Migrating data from legacy systems to new systems in phases

 - Application: System upgrades, architecture transformation